Myrridalan: The Architects of Empathy in Starfall

 Physical Description: Fluid Form, Boundless Potential

-Barathu resemble massive, pulsating protoplasmic masses—living clouds of biomass that drift through space and atmosphere with equal ease.
+Myrridalan resemble massive, pulsating protoplasmic masses—living clouds of biomass that drift through space and atmosphere with equal ease.
 While they typically occupy a Medium space, their true form is fluid and adaptable, capable of extruding pseudopods, sensory tendrils, or manipulative appendages as required.

 Coloration varies dramatically among individuals, ranging from translucent shimmer to deep opaque hues.
 These variations often reflect current Mana currents, biological processes, or integration status within the Bio-Commune.
-When interacting with solid-form species, Barathu may adopt humanoid silhouettes as courtesy, though their fluid nature remains apparent in subtle movements and the constant micro-adjustments of their biomass.
+When interacting with solid-form species, Myrridalan may adopt humanoid silhouettes as courtesy, though their fluid nature remains apparent in subtle movements and the constant micro-adjustments of their biomass.

 Communication occurs primarily through limited telepathy, though they also emit complex biological signals, pheromone cascades, and subsonic vibrations that carry layers of emotional and informational content beyond verbal speech.